alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 	}
 ```

-## Handling Alerts<a id="handling-alerts"></a>
+## Handling Alerts <a id="handling-alerts"></a>

 When an alert is received from Alexa, it is the responsibility of the platform implementation to play the alert sounds in a platform-specific media player.
-The state of the alert is also made available for the platform to react to.
-The playback is handled by whichever audio channel is assigned to the `ALERT` type [Read more about handling media and volume here](#handling-media-and-volume).
+See the [AVS Alerts interface documentation](https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/alerts.html) for more information about notifications.The state of the alert is also made available for the platform to react to.
+The playback is handled by whichever audio channel is assigned to the `ALERT` type.

 To implement a custom handler for alerts extend the `Alerts` class: